arnavgautam/TreeHacks2015/HOLs/HOL-DeployingSQLServer/HOL.md

 In this hands-on lab you will learn how to create and configure a SQL Server 2012 Database.

-You will start by provisioning the Virtual Machine using the Windows Azure portal, and then you will configure the SQL Server instance.
+You will start by provisioning the Virtual Machine using the Microsoft Azure portal, and then you will configure the SQL Server instance.

 <a name="Objectives" />
 ### Objectives ###

 In this hands-on lab, you will learn how to:

-1. Create a virtual machine using the Windows Azure portal
+1. Create a virtual machine using the Microsoft Azure portal
 1. Configure a SQL Server 2012 Virtual Machine

 <a name="Prerequisites" />